Cookie table

-A cookie table is a wedding tradition where in addition to a wedding cake, a large table with different cookies is presented to guests at the wedding reception.
+A cookie table is a wedding tradition where, in addition to a wedding cake, a large table with various kinds of cookies is presented to guests at the wedding reception.
 Cookies are generally prepared by family members in advance of the reception.
-It is typically a tradition in Pittsburgh, Pennsylvania, and Youngstown, Ohio.
+It is typically a tradition in Pittsburgh, Pennsylvania, Youngstown, Ohio and Port Stanley, Ontario.

-Cookie tables are included in primarily Italian, Polish or Catholic wedding receptions.
-Other groups that also have cookie tables or cookie platters are the Greeks, Slovaks, Serbian Orthodox, Austrian/Hungarian, and Scandinavians.
-The inclusion of a cookie table is more widely known where those of Italian ancestry settled, and also in some cases, of the other groups mentioned above.
+Cookie tables are included in primarily Italian, Polish, and Catholic wedding receptions.
+Other cultural groups that also have cookie tables or cookie platters include: British, Deaf, French, Greeks, Pennsylvania Dutch, Slovaks, Serbian Orthodox, Austrian/Hungarian, and Scandinavians.
+The inclusion of a cookie table is more widely utilized where those of Italian ancestry settled.
 Where a settlement did not consist of sizable numbers of Italian or Eastern European groups, the number of those who were familiar with cookie tables decreased.
-Cookie tables were better known in the east than in the mid-west, south, southwest or west.
+Cookie tables were better known in the East Coast of the United States and Eastern Canada than in the Midwestern, Southern, Southwestern or West Coast regions of the United States and Western Canada.

-Research by the Arms Family Museum of Local History in Youngstown discovered the dominant areas for cookie tables were northeastern Ohio and western Pennsylvania, including New Castle, Pennsylvania.
+Research by the Arms Family Museum of Local History in Youngstown indicates that the dominant areas for cookie tables are northeastern Ohio and western Pennsylvania, including New Castle, Pennsylvania.
 Cookie tables were also well known in West Virginia, Virginia, New York, New Jersey and Delaware.
-States where they were unknown or not present included Washington, California, Texas and Nevada.

-The world record for the largest cookie table was set on August 11, 2019 in Monongahela, Pennsylvania with 88,425 cookies.
+The world record for the largest cookie table was set on August 11, 2019, in Monongahela, Pennsylvania, with 88,425 cookies.

+The cookie table is also used by Girl Guides to sell Girl Scout Cookies (in the United States) and Girl Guide Cookies (in Canada).
+However, the Girl Guides' cookie tables are called a "cookie booth" and are usually different as they are intended for the cookies to be sold to customers in order to raise funds and are temporally located at any public places.